Skip to content Exit mobile menu

 Research profile

-Ammi is currently carrying out PhD research in the area of nutrition and genetics.
-The primary focus of the research is the efficacy of gene-based personalised advice to motivate and promote actual behaviour change.
+Ammi completed her PhD research in the area of nutrition and genetics.
+The primary focus of the research was the efficacy of gene-based personalised advice to motivate and promote actual behaviour change.
 This advice is in the context of reducing the risk of obesity, type II diabetes, and cardiovascular disease.
-Ammi's primary research interests lie within this area.
+Ammi's primary research interests lie within the area of nutrition and genetics.

 Conference presentations